-The 415 Project, based at a multi-storey in Nitshill in Glasgow, has been set up to support people over the age of 65.
+The 415 Project, based at a multi-storey in Nitshill in Glasgow, was set up in 2016 to support people over the age of 65.

 like for some older people.

 The apartment also showcases best practice in design and household items – such as brightly coloured utensils and easy-grip door handles.

 The 415 Project has generated enormous interest with more than 3000 visits over the past three years.

 The 415 project is run by Loretto Care.
 It is supported by Glasgow Housing Association and the Glasgow Health and Social Care Partnership.